neuralmagic/deepsparse/src/deepsparse/transformers/README.md

 >> Iterations: 768
 ```

-To learn more about benchmarking, refer to the appropriate documentation. # TODO: Add a link here, the current one seems to be broken (posted a message on Slack)
+To learn more about benchmarking, refer to the appropriate documentation.
 Also, check out our [Benchmarking tutorial](https://github.com/neuralmagic/deepsparse/tree/main/src/deepsparse/benchmark)!

 ## Tutorials: